 Screenwriter David Seltzer planned to name his antichrist Domlin after the “total obnoxious brat” child of a friend, until his wife convinced him that it would be a horrible thing to do to the kid.
 (Not to mention friendship-ending.)
 He landed on Damien after Father Damien, who started the first leper colony in the Hawaiian islands.

-Harvey Stephens actually had unruly blonde hair at the time.
+Stephens actually had unruly blonde hair at the time when he was cast as Damien.
 To make him seem more like the devil’s spawn, his hair was straightened and dyed black.

-William Holden and Roy Scheider also allegedly turned down the role of the American ambassador.
+William Holden and Roy Scheider allegedly turned down the role of the American ambassador, and veteran actor Gregory Peck was cast instead.
 Holden later accepted the role of Robert’s brother, Richard, in the 1978 sequel Damien: Omen II.

 The tragedy was part of the reason the semi-retired Peck took the part of Robert Thorn.
-Peck’s agent encouraged him to take the role because it would be good for him to get out of the house and throw himself into his work.
+Peck’s agent encouraged him to take the role, thinking it would be good for him to get out of the house and throw himself into his work.

-Early in the movie, there’s a horrifying scene in which Damien’s first nanny commits suicide by jumping out of a window and hanging herself during Damien’s birthday party.
+Early in the movie, there’s a horrifying scene in which Damien’s first nanny jumps out of a window and hangs herself during Damien’s birthday party.
 That nanny was played by Holly Palance, daughter of Oscar-winning actor Jack Palance.
 Her father later narrated The Omen Legacy, a 2001 documentary about the making of the movie.

 There’s a scene in the movie where Damien’s mother takes him on an outing to a safari park.
 Apparently sensing Damien's evil, the baboons violently attack the car.
 To get the baboons to run at the vehicle, handlers refrained from feeding them the night before.
 When the scene was filmed in the morning, food was placed on and around the car, bringing the hungry primates right over.
 To make them angry, handlers placed two baby baboons in the car with the actors and the trainer, thinking the adult baboons would be upset about being separated from the youngsters.
 It did the trick ... maybe a little too well.
 “Lee screaming in there is Lee really screaming,” Donner said.